16. Environments and evaluation (*)#

 ## [1] TRUE

-Well, we gathered all the bits to understand it now.
-Namely, `<` is a function that is looked up in the following way:
+Well, we have gathered all the bits to understand it now.
+Namely, `<` is a function that is looked up like:

 get("<", envir=e3, inherits=TRUE, mode="function")